Yelp/elastalert/docs/source/ruletypes.rst

 ``servicenow_proxy``: By default ElastAlert will not use a network proxy to send notifications to ServiceNow.
 Set this option using ``hostname:port`` if you need to use a proxy. only supports https.

-``impact``: An integer 1, 2, or 3 representing high, medium, and low respectively.
+``servicenow_impact``: An integer 1, 2, or 3 representing high, medium, and low respectively.
 This measures the effect of an incident on business processes.

-``urgency``: An integer 1, 2, or 3 representing high, medium, and low respecitvely.
+``servicenow_urgency``: An integer 1, 2, or 3 representing high, medium, and low respecitvely.
 This measures how long this incident can be delayed until there is a significant business impact.

 Example usage::